chasej300/we-love-movies/README.md

 delpoyed app using heroku: https://lovers-of-movies.herokuapp.com

 ### movies
-you can access the list of movies with /movies you can access a list of showing movies with /movies?is_showing=true and with /movies/movieId you can get specific movies by their ids you can access the theaters a movie is playing at, with /movies/movieId/theaters you can access a movies reviews with /movies/movieId/reviews
+GET /movies - list of all movies
+GET /movies?is_showing=true - list of all movies that are showing
+GET /movies/movieId - a specific movie
+GET /movies/movieId/theaters - list of theaters a movie is showing at
+GET /movies/movieId/reviews - a movies reviews

 ### theaters
-you can access the list of theaters at /theaters and at /theaters/theaterId you can get specific movies by their ids
+GET /theater - list of all theaters

 ### reviews
-you can update reviews with a put request to /reviews/reviewId or delete a review with the same address
+PUT /reviews/reviewId - update a review
+DELETE /reviews/reviewId - deletes a review